dtothefp/hypto-crypto/README.md

 - Polyfills and potentially creating specific JS bundles for old browsers and serving them in HTML appropriately.
 - DOM diffing / intelligent replacement of isomorphically rendered HTML once JS loads.
 - Use SVG sprite for crypto coin icons or inline them.
-- Add E2E tests with Selenium / Headless Chrome / BrowserStack
+- Add E2E tests with Selenium / Headless Chrome / BrowserStack.
+- Automate generation of docs with JSDoc or use something declarative like TypeScript.
 - Probably lots of other things I'm not thinking of right now.